brenoliveira8/content-api/README.md

 This project is a Java application that consumes data from the IMDb and Marvel APIs, and generates HTML for displaying the content.
 The goal is to allow users to view information about movies and Marvel series in an easy-to-read and appealing format.

-This project was developed as part of a challenge proposed by [Alura](https://www.alura.com.br/), a Brazilian online learning platform.
+This project was developed as part of a challenge proposed by [Alura](https://www.alura.com.br/).

 ## 🚀 How to Use